U.S. Navy copies sleek Italian design for its new warships

+The U.S. Navy, burned in the past, is stepping back from reinventing — or even redesigning — the wheel.

-If the U.S. Navy’s new Constellation-class of frigates brings to mind warships currently deployed on the high seas by European countries, there’s a good reason.
+That’s why the Navy’s new Constellation-class of frigates might bring to mind warships currently deployed on the high seas by European countries.
 It was based on the Fregata Europea Multi-Missione (FREMM) family of vessels from the Italian shipbuilder Fincantieri for the navies of Italy and France.

-The Navy, burned in the past, is stepping back from reinventing — or even redesigning — the wheel.

-When it first offered the new contract, the Navy told the bidders to consider adapting an existing design for the program — then known as FFG (X) — and in April 2020, awarded Fincantieri’s U.S. subsidiary, Fincantieri Marinette Marine, a $5.5 billion contract for the lead ship and nine additional ships.
+When it offered the new contract, the Navy told the bidders to consider adapting an existing design for the program — then known as FFG (X) — and in April 2020, awarded Fincantieri’s U.S. subsidiary, Fincantieri Marinette Marine, a $5.5 billion contract for the lead ship and nine additional ships.

-The first ship will be the USS Constellation.
-The entire approach marks a sea change from the Navy’s troubled Littoral Combat Ship program, a radically different concept for a small surface combatant that was considered critical to the Navy‘s evolving mission but which has been plagued with cost overruns and mechanical problems for years.
+The entire approach marks a sea change from the Navy’s troubled Littoral Combat Ship program, a radically different concept for a small surface combatant that was considered critical to the Navy‘s evolving mission but which has been bedeviled with cost overruns and mechanical problems for years.

 “There are always challenges when you build a first-in-class ship but we started with a phenomenal parent design — the FREMM — which is internationally known as a reliable, versatile, and operationally proven warship,” Dario Deste, president of Fincantieri Marine Group, said in a statement.